 You do not have to be a member of GARS to participate in this net.
-All licensed operators are welcome and encouraged to check into the net.
+All licensed operators authorized for this frequency are welcome and encouraged to check into the net.
 If there is any emergency traffic during the net, please say “BREAK BREAK” and your call sign.
 Any emergency traffic will be handled with top priority.

 GARS, the Gwinnett Amateur Radio Society, is an amateur radio club serving Gwinnett County, Georgia, in the Northeast Metro Atlanta area.
 We are a Special Service club affiliated with the ARRL.
 GARS is an active part of the Amateur Radio community and we invite you to join us at our next meeting.
 To learn more about GARS, please visit our web site at www.gars.org.

 Echolink check-ins ( be sure to wait for time delay)

 Announcements for want, sell, swap or informational items

 When checking in please observe the following check-in procedure.